-Before you drive in Switzerland, read the rules for driving licences, importing vehicles, car registration, parking and road regulations in Switzerland.
+Before you drive in Switzerland, read the rules for driving licenses, importing vehicles, car registration, parking, and road regulations in Switzerland.

 In 2017 Switzerland won the top award presented by the European Transport Safety Council (ETSC) for having the safest roads in Europe.
-Switzerland received the ETSC Road Safety Performance Index award after recording a 15 percent decrease in road deaths in 2016; on top of this, Switzerland has also reduce road deaths by 34 percent since 2010 and by 60 percent since 2001.
+Switzerland received the ETSC Road Safety Performance Index award after recording a 15% decrease in road deaths in 2016; on top of this, Switzerland has also reduce road deaths by 34% since 2010 and by 60% since 2001.
 With 26 deaths per million inhabitants, Switzerland now has the lowest road mortality in Europe (tied with Norway), representing a climb of five ranks in ETSC’s reports for the past five years.

 This guide covers the important aspects to know about driving a car in Switzerland: driving licences, importing your own car, car registration and taxes, vehicle inspections, road rules, speed limits, traffic offences, parking, car insurance, renting, sharing or buying a car, traffic reports and breakdowns.

 Driving in Switzerland using a foreign driver’s licence